marfarma/user-role-editor/readme.txt

 == Changelog ==
 = 2.1.4 =
 * 08.05.2010
-* Italian translation is updated.
+* Italian translation is added.
 * Minor javascript bug (undefined parameter value was sent to the server) is fixed.

 = 2.1.3 =